lukepulaski/lukepulaski.github.io/tristan-smith-campaign/tristan-smith-campaign.md

 platforms.
 I then composed an extensive report outlining my findings using R Markdown, implementing a variety of helpful interactive data visualizations.

 Because the election is still ongoing, I am unfortunately not at liberty to publish the results of the work I have conducted for Mr. Smith's campaign.
-I will post all data files (raw and cleaned), data extraction and cleaning programs, and finalized reports after the polls close at 8 PM on November 4, 2025.
+I will post all data files (raw and cleaned), data extraction and cleaning programs, and finalized reports on November 5, 2025 (the day after the polls close on Election Day).